duncdrum/DexCharts/README.md

 ### Scale

+Scales are used to map one values from an input domain into an output range.
+There are many different types of scales available in DexCharts via D3.

 | Option | Default | Description |
 | ------ |:--------| -----------:|
 | type   | linear  | Sets the base type of this scale.
 Ex: linear, sqrt, pow, time, log, ordinal, quantile, quantize, identity |